miyu-xu/system-core/init/README.md

    2. Any time that property a transitions to value b, while property c already equals d.
    3. Any time that property c transitions to value d, while property a already equals b.

+Note that if the property is early set in DT or over the command-line, its action cannot be auto-triggered until `boot` stage.
+If it needs to be triggered earlier, like at `early-boot` stage, it should be tied to the event.
+For example:

+`on early-boot && property:a=b`.

 Trigger Sequence
 ----------------